Xipooo/Classroom/Exercises/Coding From Scratch Exercises/Exercise1.md

 <ul>
         <li>Create a new Github repository called CodingFromScratch</li>
         <li>Clone the repository to a subfolder in your Projects folder</li>
+        <li>Create a new branch in your local repository called Exercise1</li>
         <li>Create a new HTML page</li>
         <ul>
             <li>Name it index.html Give it a title of “Game Of Thrones Characters” Include an h2 tag with “GOT Characters” followed by…</li>